iwVerve/AFreshSpark/README.md

 dll, we can swap out the update function without reseting state.
 This means restarting is still needed if you change the game struct variable definitions.

+In dynamic (hotreloadable) builds, F2 restarts the game and F3 forces the game dll to reload.
+These keys are modifiable in main.zig.

 ## Web Export
 Follow emscripten installation instructions from [here](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)#1-install-emscripten-toolchain).